-California’s Real Gross Domestic Product (GDP) rose by 4.4% in 2015, according to recent reports.
-This marks the highest year-over-year increase since 2000.
+California’s Real Gross Domestic Product (GDP) rose by 3.0% in 2017, according to recent reports.
+This is level with the 3.0% GDP increase in 2016.

 Historically, GDP movement is followed by like changes in employment within 12 months.
 Real estate sales volume and rental occupancy rates follow on the heels of employment decline or, in today’s case, growth.

 On the other hand, home sales volume moves approximately 9-12 months ahead of home price adjustments and roughly 24 months ahead of GDP change.
-Home sales volume decreased in 2014 and rose 8.5% in 2015.
-With sales volume now decelerating, 2016 home sales are expected to remain at or slightly above 2015 levels.
+Home sales volume increased just 0.9% in 2017, compared to an increase of 1.6% in 2016.
+With sales volume now decelerating, home sales in the remainder of 2018 are expected to remain at 2017 levels and not rise until 2019.

-The slow movement in sales volume, along with a sluggish global economy, forecasts a less impressive year for GDP growth in 2017.
-This is the result of real estate pricing grossly exceeding the rate of GDP growth in 2013, though price increases are now slowing.
+The slow movement in sales volume, along with a sluggish global economy, forecasts a less impressive year for GDP growth in 2018.
+This is the result of real estate pricing grossly exceeding the rate of GDP growth.

 |CA employment annual change||